-This manual combines and expands the child safety policy and staff handbook, to provide continuity and structure to the way we carry out the camp week.
+This manual combines and expands the child safety policy, staff handbook, and daily journal to provide continuity and structure to the way we carry out the camp week.
 Staff members are required to read it in its entirety and are responsible for the information it contains.
 We strongly encourage parents and guardians to go over the information and contact us with any questions or concerns.
 We are honored to be entrusted with your children and work hard every year to improve our processes and service to them.